Skip to content

 Service providers vary in the pumping methods they use.
 Gray water is the water left after greases are removed.
 The two processes differ in how technicians handle the gray water:

-Dry pump includes removing all the contents within the grease trap, including the solid FOGS and the gray water.
-The trap is left dry and can begin to emit foul odors until it is refilled with water.
+• A Dry Pump includes removing all the contents within the grease trap, including the solid FOG and the gray water.
+The trap is left dry and can emit foul odors until it is refilled with water.

-Pump and return is an alternate and preferred method; however, since this technique requires specialized trucks, it is not offered by all service providers.
-In the pump and return cleaning process, the FOGS are lifted out, and the remaining gray water is left behind in the trap.
+• A Pump and Return is an alternate and preferred method; however, since this technique requires specialized trucks, it is not offered by all service providers.
+In the Pump and Return cleaning process, the FOG is lifted out, and the remaining gray water is left behind in the trap.

-Included in the comprehensive list of grease trap maintenance services offered by Mahoney Environmental are trap cleaning and repair; skilled technicians thoroughly clean both the inside and outside elements of the trap, allowing it to function more efficiently, and repair broken parts.
-Rodding and jetting services ensure built-up debris is dislodged and removed; clogged areas are addressed with advanced equipment.
-Each service is accompanied with a detailed inspection report.
-History reports are also available for each service visit.
+Mahoney Environmental offers a comprehensive range of grease trap maintenance services, including trap cleaning and repair.
+Our technicians thoroughly clean both the interior and exterior components of the trap and repair any broken parts.
+Rodding and jetting services are also available to effectively dislodge and remove accumulated debris with advanced equipment.
+Each service is accompanied by a detailed inspection report, and history reports are available for every service visit.

-Our professionals are knowledgeable about grease trap cleaning ordinances and service your unit while ensuring full compliance with local regulations.
-We have experience with a wide range of businesses, including school cafeterias, hotels, restaurants of all sizes and hospitals.
+Our professionals are aware of grease trap cleaning ordinances and service your traps while ensuring full compliance with local regulations.
+We have experience cleaning and maintaining grease traps for a wide range of businesses, including school cafeterias, hotels, restaurants of all sizes, and hospitals.

 Related Articles: